oclif/oclif.github.io/docs/args.md

 - `directory`
 - `custom`

 For variable-length arguments, use the `multiple: true` property.
-When this property is used, all args before and after the variable-length argument must be `required: true`.
+When you use it, you must also set all args before and after the variable-length argument to `required: true`.

 ```typescript
 import {Args, Command} from '@oclif/core'